textileio/community/docs/install/desktop.md

 Once you're signed into an account, set a global avatar and display name for your peer.
 You can click "Threads" to preview the datasets accessible by your peer.
 The "Sync" button searches for and syncs with other peers that share your account key.

-Lastly, registering your peer with an always-online cafe peer is highly recommended.
-See [cafe registration](/clients/cafe-registration) for details.
+Lastly, registering your peer with an always-online cafe is highly recommended.
+See [this section](/a-tour-of-textile#register-with-a-cafe) of the tour for details.

 ![Tray Welcome](/images/tray_cafes.png){: .center}

 Click "Messages" to manually query your cafe(s) for new messages that may have been received from others when your peer was offline or otherwise unreachable.
 This is also automatically done on an interval.

 !!! success
     You're up and running with the desktop tray!
+Now you're ready to start the [tour](/a-tour-of-textile)!

 <br>